Rainmakerprotocol/SM_App/phased_plan.md

 `POST /api/mobile/punches/batch`

 - Backend status: **Not built yet.** Laravel team must add `MobilePunchController::batchStore`, new routes under `Route::prefix('mobile')`, and the GPS/device/source columns referenced earlier before the app can call this endpoint.
+- Interim payload contract lives in `DL-005` + the wiring spec: mobile batches will wrap `employee_id`, `device_id`, `app_version`, and the detailed punch list so backend engineers know what to expect until they choose a different schema.
 - Provide API contract + sample Postman collection from the mobile team so backend devs can mirror payload/response expectations.

 #### **5.2 Build Payload Structure**